Zvezde Granda

-Zvezde Granda (Звезде Гранда; "Grand Stars") is a Serbian singing competition show, created by Saša Popović and produced by Grand Production.
-The show began airing in 2004 on RTV Pink.
-Zvezde Granda made its move to Prva in 2014, before eventually returning to Pink in 2022.
-The series has also been broadcast on several other networks in the western Balkans.
+Zvezde Granda (Звезде Гранда; lit.
+'Grand Stars') is a Serbian singing competition show, created by Saša Popović and produced by Grand Production.
+It premiered in 2004 on RTV Pink.
+Zvezde Granda moved to Prva in 2014 before eventually returning to Pink in 2022.
+The series has also been broadcast on several other networks in the Western Balkans.
 Zvezde Granda is considered to be one of the longest-running and most-watched reality television shows in Serbia.

-Throughout its broadcast, the show has launched the careers of numerous regionally popular singers, which among other include Tanja Savić, Milica Todorović, Rada Manojlović, Milan Stanković, Darko Lazić, Milica Pavlović, Aleksandra Prijović, Tea Tairović, Teodora Džehverović and Džejla Ramović.
+Throughout its broadcast, Zvezde Granda has launched the careers of numerous regionally popular singers, which among other include Tanja Savić, Milica Todorović, Rada Manojlović, Milan Stanković, Darko Lazić, Milica Pavlović, Aleksandra Prijović, Tea Tairović, Teodora Džehverović and Džejla Ramović.

 Format

 Before the show starts recording, potential contestants are scouted by Grand Production through an audition process.
 Zvezde Granda is consisted of around six rounds where contestants sing one or two songs and are judged by the main judging panel, based on their performance.
 The first round used to be a blind audition, where the singers are judged exclusively based on their vocal performance.
 If they receive more than a half of the judges' votes, the contestant may choose their future mentor from the judges who voted for them.
-However, the judges are allowed to decline the mentorship over a contestant.
+However, the judges are allowed to reject the mentorship over a contestant.
 The judging panel can also use the "panic button" to cut the contestant's performance short.
 In the following rounds, contestants continue performing, now with the help and training from their mentors, solo or against other contestants, and are judged by the other mentors.

 Ultimately, the last remaining contestants enter the grand final, where they face the public vote, which decides the season's winner.
-In past seasons, the final was held in large indoor venues in the region, like the Belgrade Arena, Boris Trajkovski Sports Center and Zetra Olympic Hall.
+In previous seasons, the final was held in large indoor venues in the region, like the Belgrade Arena, Boris Trajkovski Sports Center and Zetra Olympic Hall.
 The winner of Zvezde Granda receives a recording and management contract with Grand Production, as well as other rewards, such as an apartment or a car.